DappDevs/presentations/presentation/about-ethereum.md

 # Nodes or Clients
 * Interact with Ethereum
 * Basically access State and Send Transactions
+* Can be Full (validates all blocks and transactions in blockchain)
-* Can be Light (only verify state using Merkle Trees)
+* Or Light (only verify integrity and obtains state using Merkle Trees)
-* Or full (store and validate all state in blockchain)
+* Or Thin (doesn't validate or verify anything, trusts 3rd party)

 # Web3
 * Interface to the web browser